Amit Shah goes into huddle again; CEC put off

 Party sources said Vijender Gupta, who had won in 2015, is almost certain to be retained.
 However, some old faces could also be dropped.
 A section of the central BJP leadership wants giving a chance to fresh faces as such candidates don’t carry any “baggage.”
 The move could also send a positive message among the party cadre.

-In the 2017 MCD elections, the party had not given ticket to a single sitting councillor.
+In the 2017 MCD elections, the party had not given a ticket to a single sitting councillor.
 Sources said the party may not go that far in the Assembly polls, given factionalism in the party.
 But a strong pitch is being made from within the central BJP to give a sizeable share of tickets to young candidates.